 The Ultimate Guide to Remote & Hybrid Work Etiquette

 There are clear benefits to adopting a hybrid working model.
 However, this new approach comes with a new set of guidelines.
-For example, when planning meetings, hosts should ensure they are as convenient as possible for everyone and set clear rules around punctuality.
-Employees should dress appropriately for video conferences and use collaboration tools appropriately.
+New approaches to communication and collaboration are required, for example.

 10 Ways to Keep a Good Work Life Balance When Hybrid Working

-While hybrid working seems like the ideal model for achieving a good work-life balance, it’s not a given.
-There are many ways to help ensure employees enjoy the right mix of work-based activities compared to personal ones.
-Setting clear goals and expectations and ensuring a level playing field for career development are two ways to help achieve this - but there are many more.
+Hybrid working is a great model for achieving a good work-life balance, but it’s not a given.
+Businesses can help ensure employees get the right mix of work-based activities compared to personal ones.

 The Top 25 Remote Work Statistics & What This Means for Hybrid Working

-The drastic move towards remote and hybrid working has left some employers struggling to catch up.
-Will people return to the office over time, or is hybrid working here to stay?
-These remote work statistics give a clearer idea of the impact of remote working on businesses and employees.
+The move towards remote and hybrid working has left some employers struggling to catch up.
+These remote work statistics give an idea of the impact of remote working on businesses and employees.

 The Ultimate Guide to Hybrid Working & Flexible Work Arrangements

-Flexitime and hybrid working models are becoming the norm in many organisations today.
-With schedules more flexible, the aim is to empower employees to work smarter during their working hours.
-Setting daily quotas, implementing omnichannel communications, and job-sharing are just ways to address more fluid modes of working.
+Flexitime and hybrid working models are norm in many organisations today.
+The aim is to empower employees to work smarter during working hours.
+This guide helps businesses find the best arrangements.

 10 Best Online Workspaces and How They Can be Used to Support a Hybrid Workforce